Gradius IV: Development and release

 Development of Gradius IV lasted for roughly ten months — midway through development it was put on hold while staff was shuffled.
 The subtitle "Fukkatsu", translating to "Resurrection" or "Revival", was added to represent three different ideas: the revival of Gradius series antagonist GOFER, the revival of arcade games in general, and the revival of more "stoic" shooting games, as the staff was displeased with how the shooter genre was mainly relegated to bullet-hell, "daimaku" games for more hardcore fans.
 The player's ship, the Vic Viper, was redesigned several times as the staff was unhappy with how most of the revisions turned out.
 The final design was made to emphasize the ship's "sharpness", since it was redesigned for a 3D video game.
 The "edit mode" from Gradius III was cut from IV as the team felt it made the game unbalanced.

 Gradius IV was presented to the public at the 39th JAMMA tradeshow in Japan in November 1998, shown alongside Konami's own Evil Night.
-It was officially released in Japan on February 4, 1999, running on the Konami Hornet arcade system.
+It was officially released on February 4, 1999, running on the Konami Hornet arcade system.
 To help promote the game, Konami hosted an online-ranking tournament: once a player's game was over a password was presented, which could be uploaded to the company's website for a chance to win prizes up until August 27, 1999.